oracle-samples/weblogic-examples/tutorials/deploy/deploy-petclinic-container-14.1.2/README.md

 docker run --rm -it -p 9002:9002 -p 7001:7001 --name wlsadmin --hostname wlsadmin -v ./domain.properties:/u01/oracle/properties/domain.properties container-registry.oracle.com/middleware/weblogic:14.1.2.0-generic-jdk21-ol9
 ```

+> [!TIP]
-> **Note**: This command runs the WebLogic Server 14.1.2 container with the admin server running on port `7001` and the management console running on port `9002`.
+> This command runs the WebLogic Server 14.1.2 container with the admin server running on port `7001` and the management console running on port `9002`.
 The domain properties file is mounted to the container to set the user name and password for the WebLogic Server Administration Console.
 > Change the user name and password in the `domain.properties` file to suit your environment; do not use the default values.

 </details>